 Fetal Movement Monitoring

-In some cases, health care providers may recommend that pregnant people keep track of feelings of fetal movements or kicks.
+In some cases, health care providers may recommend that pregnant women keep track of feelings of fetal movements or kicks.
 It is important to note, however, that the absence of feelings of fetal movement does not mean stillbirth has occurred in all cases.3 In some first-time pregnancies, for example, movement is difficult to detect.

 The Count the Kicks campaign external link aims to raise awareness about fetal movement and possible prevention of stillbirth.
 They offer an app, educational information, and data for providers about counting fetal kicks and movements.